appcircleio/appcircle-docusaurus/docs/signing-identities/ios-signing/apple-certificates.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/02-07-Generate-iOS-Cert.png' />

 - Download your CSR file
-- Go to Apple Developer Portal and select Certificates, IDs & Profiles -> Certificates from the left menu
+- Go to the Apple Developer Portal and select "Certificates, IDs & Profiles" from the left menu, then click on "Certificates."
   <Screenshot url='https://cdn.appcircle.io/docs/assets/apple-addcertificate.png' />

 - Select the type of certificate you want to create.
-If you want to distribute to TestFlight,Adhoc or AppStore, you should select Apple Distribution.
+If you want to distribute to TestFlight, Ad-hoc or AppStore, you should select Apple Distribution.
 If you're creating a certificate for local development environment, you should select Apple Development.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/apple-select-certificate-type.png' />

-- Upload the csr file you have created on Appcircle
+- Upload the CSR file you have created on Appcircle

 <Screenshot url='https://cdn.appcircle.io/docs/assets/apple-selectscr.png' />